 To view the full report you must have an existing account with Teagasc ConnectEd.

-Farmers sign in hereWinter Oat management strategies from planting to harvesting are outlined in this section
+Farmers sign in hereWinter Oat management strategies from planting to harvesting are outlined in this section.

 A oat research program has been ongoing in Teagasc Oak Park , now lead by Atikur Rahman who took over form the lead by the late Dr John Finnan.
 Results from agronomic trials are pointing to a relatively plastic crop, i.e. the crop has the ability to recover from low plant numbers to produce similar grains per hectare as normal and likewise where the crop is too thick the crop reduces grain sites.
 Seeding rate, nitrogen rates and timings can all influence yield and quality of the oat crops.
 The main yield driver in the crop is to maximise the numbers of grain seed per meter squared.